omnimeta/SpotifyAutoModerator/README.md

 The **`blacklist`** property of each protected playlist identifies a list of Spotify usernames/IDs which are explicitly _unauthorized_ to contribute to the particular playlist.
 If a user listed in `blacklist` adds to the playlist, the track addition will be considered unauthorized (and will subsequently be removed from the playlist).

 **NOTE: each playlist-specific configuration can have either a `whitelist` or a `blacklist` for determining if track additions are authorized or not.
 If a playlist has both lists then the `blacklist` will be used and the `whitelist` will be ignored.**

+**NOTE**: remember, to acquire the username of a Spotify user, go to their user page and copy their Spotify URI.
+You can then retrieve the ID from the end of the URI (after `spotify:user:`). _DO NOT_ simply use the user's display name because this may not match their ID.

 #### How Unauthorized Track Additions are Determined